matannahmani/upop-extension/README.md

 ## 🌟 Features

 ### Wallet Authentication

-- Connect with Phantom wallet (Solana blockchain)
+-  Connect using your Phantom wallet (Solana-based)
-- Secure authentication using cryptographic signatures
+-  Authentication secured with cryptographic signatures
-- User identity verification through blockchain technology
+-  Token-gated access: Verify ownership of 0.2%+ of the token supply to unlock Upop features
+-  No account creation, no data stored — just on-chain access control
+-  Official Contract Address [PLACEHOLDER_FOR_CA]

 ### Bookmarks Manager
 - Save and organize bookmarks with custom icons